cbev0x/cbev0x.github.io/_posts/2026-03-13-HackTheBox-ServMon.md

 published: true
 ---

 This box is rated easy difficulty on HTB.
 It involves us discovering the location of a password list over anonymous FTP login, and utilizing a vulnerable NVMS-1000 instance to read that file.
 Spraying those credentials for two users previously enumerated gives us a shell on the box via SSH.
-Gathering credentials for the NSCLient++ user in a .ini file allows us to port forward the internal web server and authenticate as that account.
-Finally, we upload a malicious batch script that will be executed by the server which is running as the LocalAdmin, giving us a  shell as NT AUTHORITY\SYSTEM.
+Gathering credentials for the NSCLient++ user in a `.ini` file allows us to port forward the internal web server and authenticate as that account.
+Finally, we upload a malicious batch script that will be executed by the server which is running as the LocalAdmin, giving us a  shell as `NT AUTHORITY\SYSTEM`.

 ## Scanning & Enumeration
 As always I begin with an Nmap scan against the target IP to find all running services on the host; Repeating the same for UDP returns nothing.